williamcms/my-orders-app/README.md

 - Complete payment and some billing information
 - Shipping address and delivery estimates
 - Detailed price breakdown including discounts
+- Courier status (if available in the order information)

 ## Technical Details